puvie/puvie.github.io/about.markdown

 I also hold a Master's degree in Food Engineering, with a focus on Bioprocess/Biochemical Engineering.
 My Master's thesis was titled _Production of bioethanol from photocatalytically processed starch material_.

-My professional and academic interests lay in the industrial microbiology/bioprocess engineering field, and I like to read about process optimization and downstream processing operations.
-I'm also fascinated with photocatalysis and its potential applications in bioprocessing.
+My professional and academic interests lay in the applied biotechnology field, and I like to read about process optimization and downstream processing operations; I am fascinated by various filtration techniques.
 I also like to experiment with food in my kitchen, and read about food safety, processing, microbiology and nutrition.

 I'm also self-learning programming, specifically web development with JavaScript.
 My interests in this field are in the so called back-end development with Node & Express.